 WHAT WENT RIGHT AND WHAT WENT WRONG

 As mentioned in the opening statement at the hearing, the Austin and Boston cases are very different.
-Following the bombs killing people in Austin, the law enforcement community did an outstanding job working together and were a tremendous force of good to identify and eliminate the suspect quickly.
+Following the bombs killing people in Austin, the law enforcement community did an outstanding job working together and was a tremendous force of good to identify and eliminate the suspect quickly.
 The leadership of Austin Police Chief Manley was exceptional and the law enforcement agencies demonstrated a great RESPONSE to an actual event that already occurred.

 In the Boston case, a specific lead came in 2 years prior to the actual bombing.
-That’s a huge difference and clearly the Boston example was a huge failure of information sharing in my view based on actual experience as the Director of the Special Operations Division (SOD).
+That’s a huge difference and clearly, the Boston example was a huge failure of information sharing in my view based on actual experience as the Director of the Special Operations Division (SOD).
 We need to review this event closely and make improvements based on lessons learned to maximize our public safety.

 The Boston case can be looked at as a positive experience in the aspect of how the law enforcement agencies came to together AFTER the bombing.
 They all did a great job to shut down the terrorist’s ability to do more harm, which was a great accomplishment.

 Yes, we have seen great progress on criminal law enforcement sharing after 911.
 We have also made great strides in sharing information on potential terror that is developed in criminal cases with the local Joint Terrorism Task Forces (JTTF’s).
 The FBI has improved substantially on providing threat information to the state and local police and other partners.
-However, when the JTTF’s are looking into the leads with potential terror links, they should ALWAYS be using Department of Justice resources like Special Operations Division and Organized Crime Drug Enforcement Task Force (OCDETF) Fusion Center to develop possible criminal links to the terror suspects.
+However, when the JTTF’s are looking into the leads with potential terror links, they should ALWAYS be using the Department of Justice resources like Special Operations Division and Organized Crime Drug Enforcement Task Force (OCDETF) Fusion Center to develop possible criminal links to the terror suspects.

-If an agency receives intelligence on a potential terrorist, the JTTF’s need to look at all potential crime associated with the target as well.
+If an agency receives intelligence on a potential terrorist, the JTTF’s need to look at all potential crimes associated with the target as well.
 That’s a huge weakness in the U.S.G system.
-If an agency has intelligence on potential terrorists which JTTFs receive frequently, the concept of the JTTF’s is to use the resources of all the participating agencies to see what intelligence they all have, not just on the terror side.
+If an agency has intelligence on potential terrorists that JTTFs receive frequently, the concept of the JTTF’s is to use the resources of all the participating agencies to see what intelligence they all have, not just on the terror side.

 The JTTF may not have intelligence that shows the subject is a terrorist like in the Tamerlan Tsarnaev matter, but there may be intelligence on the criminal behavior of the subject.
 The FBI JTTF leadership should then have the law enforcement agencies work together on the criminal matter in an effort to develop evidence on the criminal realm which will neutralize the subject from doing the terror act.